VisualDNA/css-style-guide/README.md

     <!-- Good -->
     <link href="/css/app.css" rel="stylesheet">
+    ```

-- Please import all the needed parts to your own file:
+- Please import all the needed parts to your .scss file

     ``` css
     // Bad (imports the whole set of css)